President Biden to apologize for 150-year Indian boarding school policy

-NORMAN, Okla. — (AP) — During his first diplomatic visit to a tribal nation as president on Friday, Joe Biden is expected to formally apologize for the country’s role in the Indian boarding school system, which devastated the lives of generations of Indigenous children and their ancestors.
+NORMAN, Okla. — (AP) — President Joe Biden is expected to formally apologize on Friday for the country's role in the Indian boarding school system, which devastated the lives of generations of Indigenous children and their ancestors.

 “I would never have guessed in a million years that something like this would happen,” said Secretary of Interior Deb Haaland, a member of the Pueblo of Laguna.
 “It’s a big deal to me.
 I’m sure it will be a big deal to all of Indian Country.”